Yale-NeRD/mind/artifacts/how_to_yale.md

 ```bash
 python3 run_commands.py --profile profiles/04_macro_bench_tf.yaml
 ```
-- By default, it will run only 1/10 of the total traces with 2 compute blades; it will take 10 ~ 20 minutes.
+- By default, it will run only 1/10 of the total traces (i.e., 5k steps of total 50k steps) with 2 compute blades; it will take 10 ~ 20 minutes.
-  - Please modify the values in `profiles/04_macro_bench_tf.yaml` to test different number of blades, threads, and step number
+  - Please modify the values in `profiles/04_macro_bench_tf.yaml` to change number of blades, threads, and steps.

     ```yaml
     - name: run macro benchmark